Mossbank, Saskatchewan: Debate of the Century

-In 1957, the Mossbank Community Hall, was the site of a debate between Saskatchewan Premier Tommy Douglas and Ross Thatcher.
-The debate attracted national attention with reporters from all over Canada in attendance along with well over 1000 spectators, who attended despite terrible rain.
+In 1957, the Mossbank Community Hall was the site of a debate between Saskatchewan Premier Tommy Douglas and Ross Thatcher.
+The debate attracted national attention with reporters from all over Canada in attendance along with well over 1,000 spectators, who attended despite terrible rain.
 The debate took place because in 1955, Thatcher, who had been a Member of Parliament for Moose Jaw for the Cooperative Commonwealth Federation (CCF), had left that party and shortly thereafter joined the Liberal Party of Canada.
 Later, in a debate in the House of Commons, Thatcher criticized the Crown corporation policy of Douglas's CCF government in Saskatchewan by describing it as a "dismal failure." douglas was incensed by Thatcher's remarks and challenged him to debate the issue of Saskatchewan's Crown corporation anywhere and anytime.
-Thatcher, who was now was running for the Liberals in the 1957 federal election in the Assiniboia constituency, which included Mossbank, accepted the invitation but stipulated the debate would be in Mossbank. it was generally understood that he selected Mossbank because the Liberals were traditionally strong in the area.
+Thatcher, who was now running for the Liberals in the 1957 federal election in the Assiniboia constituency, which included Mossbank, accepted the invitation but stipulated the debate would be in Mossbank. it was generally understood that he selected Mossbank because the Liberals were traditionally strong in the area.
 The debate took place on May 20 and was a raucous event, with both Douglas and Thatcher performing well.
 The debate was broadcast live via radio across the province, however, which favoured Thatcher since he stuck to a prepared text, but Douglas more or less had no script and so gave the radio audience the impression that he was less sure of himself.
 Although Thatcher lost the 1957 election, his performance in the debate raised his profile considerably and played a major role in his later election as leader of the Saskatchewan Liberal Party and then in 1964 as Saskatchewan Premier.

 In 2003, a historical re-enactment of the 1957 event called "The Debate of the Century," was staged and sold out two performances.
 A large interpretative panel explaining the debate is located in the foyer of the Mossbank Community Hall, where the debate took place.
 The two streets in Mossbank on each side of the Mossbank Community Hall are named Douglas Street and Thatcher Street.